JAMBASTIC.

 The problem

-Jambastic exists for those moments when the detail itself is sensitive, short-lived, and better kept out of the ordinary trail.
+Jambastic exists for moments when the detail is sensitive, short-lived, and better kept out of email or chat.

 What Jambastic does at a glance